 Understanding the dynamics of these characteristics, can be useful in evaluating the potential economic significance of Bitcoin, should the ecosystem grow.
 Bitcoin has at least six properties which provide some level of natural resilience against credit expansion, which traditional money does not have.
 This is because the advantages of keeping money on deposit at a bank are not always as pronounced in Bitcoin, compared to the alternatives.
 However, Bitcoin is certainly not immune to the same credit expansionary forces which exist in traditional systems, indeed people can keep Bitcoin on deposit at financial institutions just like they can with physical cash.
 Bitcoin may merely have greater resistance to the same credit expansionary forces.

-At the core of our reasoning, is looking the advantages of bank deposits compared to physical cash, which are the characteristics that enable large banks to freely expand credit and evaluating to what extent they apply in Bitcoin.
+At the core of our reasoning, is looking at the advantages of bank deposits compared to physical cash, which are the characteristics that enable large banks to freely expand credit and evaluating to what extent they apply in Bitcoin.
 As the table below shows, the advantages of keeping money on deposit at a bank are less significant in the Bitcoin world, therefore we think Bitcoin does have some unique resilience against the forces of credit expansion.

 Physical cash vs bank deposits compared to Bitcoin vs Bitcoin deposits